DataDog/integrations-extras/robust_intelligence_ai_firewall/README.md

    datadog-agent integration install -t datadog-robust-intelligence-ai-firewall==1.0.0
    ```

 2. Configure your integration similar to core [integrations][3].
+Refer to the Configuration section below for steps specific to this integration.

 ### Configuration

-1. Edit the `robust_intelligence_ai_firewall.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Robust Intelligence AI Firewall performance data.
+1. Edit the `robust_intelligence_ai_firewall.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your Robust Intelligence AI Firewall performance data.
     ```yaml
     init_config: